 Trust me, I’ve had my identity stolen and lost heaps of data – it’s a nightmare!
 So, let me share my 35 easy data protection methods with you.

 1. Encrypt your data

-Encrypting your data may sound difficult.
-But, plenty of free apps and tools exist making it easy.
-I use Cryptomator myself.
-It’s a great free open-source tool.
+It may sound tricky, but there are loads of free apps and tools that make it a breeze.
+I personally use Cryptomator – it’s an awesome free open-source tool.

-Create duplicate copies of your data in case you lose a device, or if a device fails.
-I always back up my data on separate hard drives.
-Then, I store the hard drives somewhere safe.
+Make sure you’ve got duplicate copies of your data in case you lose a device or one goes kaput.
+I always back up my stuff on separate hard drives and stash them in secure spots.

 - WD 2 TB Elements Portable External Hard Drive

 - Seagate Portable 2TB External Hard Drive Portable HDD

 - Toshiba Canvio Basics 1TB Portable External Hard Drive